adamldavis/z/README.md

 Z (zeta)
 ========================

-Go from a 10,000 view of the entire project down to any file simply by zooming.
+Go from a 10,000 ft view of the entire project down to any file simply by zooming.

 Languages/Frameworks Supported: Java/Maven, Ruby/Gems